dlueth/easyepg.minimal/README.md

 There is another mode built-in to support this type of system:

-Issue `eemd cron ~/easyepg` to start the container updating epg information at 2am in the morning.
+Issue `eemd cron -v ~/easyepg` to start the container updating epg information at 2am in the morning.
 This will take care of most things automatically.

 If you are unable to run a container via shell script you may as well run it directly via